AndrewSellek/SelfSimilarThermalWinds/README.md

 # Self Similar Thermal Winds
 Author: Andrew Sellek

-Date: March 2021
+Date: June 2021

-This package is designed to calculate the structure of self-similar thermal winds launched from discs as explored in Sellek, Clarke and Booth (in prep.).
+This package is designed to calculate the structure of self-similar thermal winds launched from discs as explored in [Sellek, Clarke and Booth (2021)](https://t.co/vKEtUrBQeR?amp=1).
 Such models have been shown to provide robust predictions for the structure of winds, particularly in contexts describing winds from protoplanetary discs.

 The package contains tools for three purposes: